NZ2ND Transfer with On-the-Fly Conversion

 Output

-Destination operand of the GlobalTensor type.
+Destination operand, which is of the GlobalTensor type.

 src